 Cyberbullying has become a huge problem in the last few years.
 The explosion of social media has taken the harassment away from school corridors and onto the web, a place where it’s much harder to monitor.

 The After School app faced massive criticism when it first launched for its inadequate cyberbullying controls.
-It was taken down from both the Apple App Store and Google Play Store after a slew of complaints.
+Both the Apple App Store and Google Play Store removed the listing after a slew of complaints.

-It was relaunched in April 2015.
-It now has live moderators who review every post and tag it with the type of content it contains, along with stricter age verification controls.
+The app was relaunched in April 2015.
+It now has live moderators who review every post and tag them with the type of content it contains, along with stricter age verification controls.

 2. Out of the Reach of Teachers